ReallyFatYoshi/ReallyFatYoshi.github.io/src/pages/projects/pokebedrock.md

 ## My Role

-As a **core contributor**, I played a major role in the ongoing development of the server's backend, gameplay systems, and infrastructure.
+As a **Developer**, I played a major role in the ongoing development of the server's backend, gameplay systems, and infrastructure.
 My work included:

 - 🧩 **Plugin Development** — Created and maintained custom plugins for the **PocketMine-MP** server software, enabling gameplay features and mechanics tailored to our community.
 - 🖥 **Infrastructure Engineering** — Helped design and build scalable, resilient backend infrastructure to support high concurrent player counts and cross-server features.